-At the Center for Devices and Radiological Health (CDRH), we strive to ensure patients and their care partners stay at the center of our regulatory decision-making process.
+At the FDA's Center for Devices and Radiological Health (CDRH), we strive to ensure patients and their care partners remain the focus of our regulatory decision-making process.
 One way we do that is by encouraging the inclusion of clinical outcome assessments (COAs) in the evaluation of medical devices.

 On this page:

 - How CDRH Uses COAs in Regulatory Decision Making

 - COA Case Studies

 - CDRH Collaborations, Studies, Articles, and Workshops on PROs

 - Planning to Incorporate COAs in a Regulatory Submission?

 A clinical outcome assessment (COA) describes or reflects how a person feels, functions, or survives and can be reported by a health care provider or a non-clinical observer (such as a parent), through performance of an activity or task, or by the patient.
 There are four types of COAs:

 While each COA focuses on the patient, they provide a different perspective on a patient's health status.